Dominikwigh/python-math/README.md

 * Exit the settings and click Deploy and click Github from the deploy options.
 * Select your repository and connect it to Heroku.
 * Click enable automatic deploy.
 * The live version of the app can be found here..
+[Live link](https://python-game.herokuapp.com/ "Live Game link")

 ## Technologies Used ##
 * Python